bhargav3096/MopMarvels/README.txt

 We created several categories of Mop
 Now, I (Bhargav Chaudhari) handed over this project to Yash who will create about us page....

+2024-06-13 1850 UTC

 Started working on about us page
 Where added the deailts of what company is about?
-Why choose us? and some company information
+Why choose us? and some company information.

+@024-06-13 1900 UTC

+As i can see in the branch history my name is displayed as "Yansh" but it should be "Yash Aggarwal" So Please consider it.

 2024-06-13 1920 UTC

 Hi Ankita,,
 Facing issues to access the database